Purpose of Honors Coursework

 Honors Intro: Great Questions

 This class introduces students to the concept of Great Questions – that is, the overarching questions that drive our search for knowledge.
-As Dr. Parry, the Honors Program director has said, “Questions, not answers, drive education.”
+What makes a question great?
+How to different disciplines make decisions and ask questions.
+Honors approaches that “Questions, not answers, drive education.”

 291: Unexpected Connections: Biology-Letters